Independent and Decentralized Learning in Markov Potential Games

 \section{Abstract}

-We propose a multi-agent reinforcement learning dynamics, and analyze its convergence in infinite-horizon discounted Markov potential games.
-We focus on the independent and decentralized setting, where players do not have knowledge of the game model and cannot coordinate.
+We study a multi-agent reinforcement learning dynamics, and analyze its asymptotic behavior in infinite-horizon discounted Markov potential games.
+We focus on the independent and decentralized setting, where players do not know the game parameters, and cannot communicate or coordinate.
 In each stage, players update their estimate of Q-function that evaluates their total contingent payoff based on the realized one-stage reward in an asynchronous manner.
 Then, players independently update their policies by incorporating an optimal one-stage deviation strategy based on the estimated Q-function.
-A key feature of the learning dynamics is that the Q-function estimates are updated at a faster timescale than the policies.
-We prove that the policies induced by our learning dynamics converge to the set of stationary Nash equilibria in Markov potential games with probability 1.
-Our results highlight the efficacy of simple learning dynamics in reaching to the set of stationary Nash equilibrium even in environments with minimal information available.
+Inspired by the actor-critic algorithm in single-agent reinforcement learning, a key feature of our learning dynamics is that agents update their Q-function estimates at a faster timescale than the policies.
+Leveraging tools from two-timescale asynchronous stochastic approximation theory, we characterize the convergent set of learning dynamics.